 - An adult facilitator (parent, educator, therapist, or other engaged adult) who guides the game and is also one of the players

-The Should I or Shouldn’t I? game is best suited for higher functioning individuals with at least emerging perspective taking abilities.
+The Should I? or Shouldn’t I? game is best suited for individuals with solid expressive and receptive language and who have emerging awareness of how the social world works.
 It requires players to use perspective taking on two levels.
-First, they must think about the situation posed on the Prompt card and then think about their own response and how it will be perceived by others.
-Second, players will also compare their responses to those of the other players to learn if their own social thinking and related response aligns with what others in the group agree would be an expected response.
+First, they must think about the situation posed on the Prompt card, the social expectations in that situation, and then determine how to “rate” their interpretation.
+Second, players then compare their responses to other players’ responses to learn if their social expectations and interpretations align with what others agree would be an expected response for that particular situation.

-The game can be played across various settings: within a clinical setting as a therapeutic tool, in a regular education classroom to discuss different perspectives, within social learning groups to practice skills, and at home with parents and siblings.
-When using the game as a teaching tool it is recommended that the facilitator have an understanding of, at minimum, social learning concepts such as theory of mind, perspective taking, pragmatics, central coherence, and behavior management strategies.
+The game can be played across various settings: a clinical setting as a therapeutic tool, in a general education classroom to discuss different perspectives, social learning groups, and at home with parents and siblings.

 Want More Cards?
 Check out the Expansion Pack!